 We have not authorized anyone to provide you with any information or to make any representations other than those contained in this prospectus, any applicable prospectus supplement or any free writing prospectuses prepared by or on behalf of us or to which we have referred you.
 We take no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
 We will not make an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
 You should assume that the information appearing in this prospectus and the applicable prospectus supplement to this prospectus is accurate only as of the date on its respective cover, that the information appearing in any applicable free writing prospectus is accurate only as of the date of that free writing prospectus, and that any information incorporated by reference is accurate only as of the date of the document incorporated by reference, unless we indicate otherwise.
 Our business, financial condition, results of operations and prospects may have changed since those dates.
 This prospectus incorporates by reference, and any prospectus supplement or free writing prospectus may contain and incorporate by reference, market data and industry statistics and forecasts that are based on independent industry publications and other publicly available information.
 Although we believe these sources are reliable, we do not guarantee the accuracy or completeness of this information and we have not independently verified this information.
-In addition, the market and industry data and forecasts that may be included or incorporated by reference in this prospectus, any prospectus supplement or any applicable free writing prospectus may involve estimates, assumptions and other risks and uncertainties and are subject to change based on various factors, including those discussed under the heading "Risk Factors" contained in this prospectus, the applicable prospectus.
-Accordingly, investors should not place und
+In addition, the market and industry data and forecasts that may be included or incorporated by reference in this prospectus, any prospectus supplement or any applicable free writing prospectus may involve estimates, assumptions and other risks and uncertainties and are subject to change based on various factors, including those discussed under the heading "Risk Factors" contained in this prospectus, the applicable prospectus supplement and any applicable free writing prospectus, and under similar headings in other documents that are incorporated by reference into this prospectus.
+Accordingly, investors should not place undue reliance on this information.

 As used in this prospectus, unless the context otherwise indicates, all references in this prospectus to "we," "us," "Energy Transfer," "ETP," the "Partnership" and "our" refer to Energy Transfer Partners, L.P., and its operating partnerships and their subsidiaries, including Energy Transfer, LP and Sunoco Logistics Partners Operations L.P. ("Operating Partnership").
 References to "ETP GP," "our general partner" or "the general partner" refer to Energy Transfer Partners GP, L.P.
 References to "ETP LLC" refer to Energy Transfer Partners, L.L.C., the general partner of our general partner.
-References to "ETP" refer to Energy Transfer Equity, L.P., the owner of ETP LLC.
+References to "ETE" refer to Energy Transfer Equity, L.P., the owner of ETP LLC.